 Best Value REITs

-Long-term investors looking for undervalued REITs should consider solid companies with good track records over the years who, for one reason or another, have fallen out of favor with Wall Street.
-These REITs now provide solid dividend yields for income investors, have low price/FFO ratios and, over time, may provide solid appreciation once economic conditions improve.
+Long-term investors looking for undervalued REITs should consider solid companies with good track records over the years that, for one reason or another, have fallen out of favor with Wall Street.
+These REITs now provide solid dividend yields for income investors, have low price/FFO ratios, and, over time, may provide solid appreciation once economic conditions improve.
+Let's take a look at some of them below.

 Independence Realty Trust (NYSE: IRT)

-Independence Realty Trust (NYSE: IRT) is a Philadelphia-based residential REIT that, at the end of 2023, had 110 multi-family properties with 32,685 units across 12 states.
+Independence Realty Trust (NYSE: IRT) is a Philadelphia-based residential REIT that owns 110 multi-family properties with 32,685 units across 12 states.
 74% of the portfolio is in the Sunbelt regions.
 Its investment strategy is focused on purchasing properties near major employment centers, with good school districts and higher-class retail stores.
-Independence Realty had an average occupancy rate of 95.7% in May for Same-Store.

-Realty Income has had a total gain of 0.53% since May 1.
+Realty Income has had a total gain of around 10% in the last year.

-Regency Centers Corp (Nasdaq: REG) is a Jacksonville, FL-based retail REIT, founded in 1963 that owns and operates 482 properties, totaling more than 61 million square feet in higher-income areas, mainly on the Eastern Coast of the U.S. Its portfolio, with over 9000 tenants, has a 95.8% lease rate, includes 80% grocery-anchored properties, along with restaurants, service providers, medical spaces and higher-class retailers.
+Regency Centers Corp.
+(Nasdaq: REG) is a Jacksonville, FL-based retail REIT founded in 1963 that owns and operates 482 properties totaling more than 61 million square feet in higher-income areas, mainly on the Eastern Coast of the U.S. Its portfolio, with over 9,000 tenants, has a 95.8% lease rate and includes 80% grocery-anchored properties, along with restaurants, service providers, medical spaces and higher-class retailers.
 Regency Centers is a member of the S&P 500.

 Recent REIT Analysis